programarivm/nonce-shield/README.md

     /url-to-protect/something.php

-Nonce Shield is specially suitable for when you want to protect GET resources that perform sensitive operations on the server side -- update a user, remove a comment, etc.
+Nonce Shield is specially suitable for when you want to protect GET resources that perform sensitive operations on the server side -- update a user, remove a comment, etc -- as the ones shown next.

 `/user/update.php?id=3452&_nonce_shield_token=$2y$11$dkihrvmrerja3v787sgh3eyQDM9zb2enMxwEE7OPGfzLdvHrAZ52q`

 `/comment/remove.php?id=3452&_nonce_shield_token=$2y$11$pqkld10rrrd23kv3ou010u5nEvDHdx5IecuSuIN94nOYiMDydzvkq`

 > **Side Note**: If you are not a big fan of sending tokens in GET requests, have a look at [CSRF Shield](https://github.com/programarivm/csrf-shield) which is a OWASP-friendly CSRF protector that won't disclose tokens.

+It also works with `POST`, `PUT`, `PATCH` and `DELETE`.

 ### 1. Install